|Index||2 reviews in total|

 Some might like this film more than I, especially if you have attended a catholic middle school.
 It is about four men who have attended the same catholic school in 1960 and now find themselves in Purgatory.
 After some bantering back and forth, they begin to seriously compare experiences at the school.
 Impure Thoughts means well and actually held my interest for about 45 minutes.
 It does explore the coming of age and how the church views going through those difficult years.But I found myself not caring enough for the main characters, as children or as adults.
 Not a bad film, but could have been so much better.

 Four boys, from the same school, one that caters to the full school age range.
-St Jude means something, is the patron saint for what?
+St Jude means something, Jude is an abbreviation of Judas, except St Jude was a very different apostle and is, according to Google, the patron saint for desperate cases.

 This is not a comedy, they sit at a table in a purgatory waiting room and look back on their lives, but it does have a light tone.
 It is optimistic about purgatory.

 My DVD cover gives a misleading idea about any sex parts in Impure Thoughts.
-It covers a fantasy that one of them had about a teacher, but as if by someone who was effective with fantasy rather than someone who understood fantasy to be taboo.
-The actual fantasy is amazing for its lack of appeal, to me, first viewing.
+It covers a fantasy that one of them had about a teacher.
+Not a standard 'church school' fantasy.

-My DVD is 4x3 and I do not know the original image format.
+My DVD is 4x3, likely the original image format.
 It is blatantly low production budget.
-To me this is a real historic feature but I also happen to be someone who can relate to it and also enjoy it.
+To me this is a real historic feature.
+It is also available on YouTube.

 Alyson Hannigan.
-She plays the younger sister of the younger male.
+She plays the sister of the younger male.

 Most of the school action shows the older ones so she is not there.